-Old devices driving corporate, government computing
+Old devices drive corporate, government computing

 The company gathered data from 32 countries and found more than half of devices are ageing or obsolete.

-To Dimension Data ageing means kit that is no longer on sale and with only limited vendor support.
+To Dimension Data, ageing means kit that is no longer on sale and with only limited vendor support.
 Typically ageing devices are between three and five years old.

-The IT services company regards hardware as obsolete when there is no longer vendor support.
+The IT services company regards hardware as obsolete when there is no longer any vendor support.
 These devices are at least five years old.

 This research goes part way to explaining why there are still so many Windows XP systems in large organisations.